Registering for a Card

 You can return your materials to either of our branches.
 Both locations have bookdrops available for after hours returns.

-Chromebooks should only be returned to the front desk during open hours.
-Do not return Chromebooks through the bookdrop.
+Chromebooks and iPads should only be returned to the front desk during open hours.
+Do not return these items through the bookdrop.

 Returns/renewals are processed in "real time."
 Because of this, you should either return or renew your materials before midnight on the due date.